Blopeur/blopeur.github.io/_posts/2020-04-24-uspto-adjusting-to-alice.md

 Its primary goal was to address the uncertainty and rejection rate of the patent process for specific subject matters.
 The effect was almost immediate, with a decrease in the rejection rate by 25%.

+However, it is not clear if the effect of the Section 101 Eligibility Guidelines will percolate up to the Federal Circuit and Supreme Court.
+Without these two institution supporting those efforts it is not clear if these result will translate in the court systems.

 [Read the complete USPTO study.](https://www.uspto.gov/sites/default/files/documents/OCE-DH_AdjustingtoAlice.pdf)